W-Floyd/Angl-Resource-Pack/README.md

 To render, run

-	./render.sh

-To render a pack in a specific resolution, run

 	./render.sh <resolution>

+To make a Minecraft ready zip file, run

+	./make-pack.sh <resolution>

+If no resolution is specified, sizes 32x32, 64x64, 128x128, 256x256, 512x512 will be packaged up

 ***
 ###To-do